Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 Does Vagaro have a built-in phone answering solution?

-Vagaro does not include phone answering functionality.
-Vagaro handles scheduling, POS, payroll, marketing, and online booking — but it cannot answer incoming voice calls.
+Vagaro doesn’t include phone answering functionality.
+Vagaro handles scheduling, POS, payroll, marketing, and online booking, but it can’t answer incoming voice calls.
 A separate phone answering solution like AgentZap is needed to ensure calls are answered and bookings are captured.

 How does an AI receptionist compare to a traditional answering service for salons?

-Traditional answering services use human operators who take messages but cannot book appointments into Vagaro.
-They do not know your services, pricing, or stylist availability.
+Traditional answering services use human operators who take messages but can’t book appointments into Vagaro.
+They don’t know your services, pricing, or stylist availability.
 An AI receptionist knows your complete Vagaro setup, books directly into your calendar via webhooks, and costs $119 per month versus $200 to $800 for a traditional service.

 Is online booking enough for a Vagaro salon?

 Online booking serves approximately 22% of clients who prefer digital self-service.
-The remaining 73% who prefer calling and 5% who walk in are not served by online booking alone.
+The remaining 73% who prefer calling and 5% who walk in aren’t served by online booking alone.
 For maximum revenue capture, Vagaro salons need both online booking and phone answering coverage.

 What is the ROI of adding phone answering to a Vagaro salon?

 At $119 per month, an AI receptionist delivers ROI from the first two captured bookings.
 The average Vagaro salon misses 130+ calls per month.
-Recovering even 10% at $85 average service value generates $1,105 in monthly revenue — a 828% return.
+Recovering even 10% at $85 average service value generates $1,105 in monthly revenue, an 828% return.
 Most salons see 30-50% increases in booked appointments within the first month.

 Can I use both online booking and AI phone answering with Vagaro?